AdebayoBraimah/CSE505/README.md

 NOTE: README.md doc is formatted for viewing on GitHub: https://github.com/AdebayoBraimah/CSE505

-TODO:
-    - Write problems/issued encountered in project in the report
-    - Troubleshooting and installation fail of selenium -- use conda install selenium

 # Project Details

 See the project details below pertaining to where things are, what was done, what was found, and how to run and test this program.